AB49K/zinixbot/README.md

 __.linus__

-Bacl to functions with a somewhat real purpose: this one outputs Linus Torvald's famous introductory speech to the Linux kernel.
+Back to functions with a somewhat real purpose: this one outputs Linus Torvald's famous introductory speech to the Linux kernel.

 __.dank, .dankmeme, .dankswag, .doritotini__